firebolt-dev/firebolt/NOTES.md

 ### Todos

+- drop support for nested page folders? they shouldnt be used
 - .firebolt structure
   - instead of public, use a public prefix like /\_firebolt/\* for client bundles
 - [done] global styles in Document